varaprasadtarunkumar/Machine_Learning/README.md

 ## Let's Connect

-Feel free to reach out to me via email at [your email address] or connect with me on LinkedIn [insert your LinkedIn profile link].
+Feel free to reach out to me via email at [gsevprasad2004@gmail.com] or connect with me on LinkedIn [(https://www.linkedin.com/in/g-srinivasa-eswara-vara-prasad-10962a229/)].
 I'm always eager to discuss exciting opportunities and collaborations in the field of machine learning.

 ## Together, Let's Shape the Future of AI!